eniewold/unchain-readthedocs/docs/source/connections.rst

 Connections
 ######################

-These pages explain how to setup a connection to a wallet or exchange.
+These pages explain how to set up a connection to a wallet or exchange.
 Connections are used by the system to synchronize transactions.

 ======================
 Manage Connections